 Add water until the soil is evenly moist, but not soggy.
 Until the seeds sprout, ensure that the soil surface never dries out.
 An easy way to maintain high humidity by enclosing the pots in a plastic container or bag.
 Leave it open slightly to let in fresh air.
 Once or twice a day, you may need to drip a few drops of water on the surface to keep it moist.

 The seeds germinate well between about 65-80 degrees F (18-27°C).
 I don't have experience germinating them outside this temperature range.
 I recommend placing a minimum/maximum thermometer next to the pots.

 Place the containers in a bright spot out of direct sun.
 An LED or fluorescent lamp kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

-The seeds should start sprouting within 4-6 weeks.
+The seeds should start sprouting within 4-6 weeks, but might take longer.
 Continue dripping water on the soil surface after they sprout, since young seedlings have a small root system.
 Increase the air ventilation slightly after they sprout to prevent rot.